Skip to main content

 Rough 90L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Cardinal Tetra, Rummy Nose Tetra, Corydoras Catfish.
+Safer directions include: Cardinal Tetra, Rummy Nose Tetra.

 Species-first shoal tank